Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Discussion

 We performed a mathematical analysis of the convergence properties of the UFM models under CE and LS losses.
 We first derived closed-form solutions for the global minimizers under both loss functions.
 Then we conducted a second-order theoretical analysis of the optimization landscape around their respective global optimizers, which reveals that LS exhibits a better-conditioned optimization landscape around the global minimum, which facilitates the faster convergence observed in our empirical study. \looseness=-1

-This paper provides a significantly deeper understanding of why LS provides better convergence and performance than CE loss.
+This paper provides a significantly deeper understanding of why LS excels in terms of convergence, performance, and model calibration compared to CE loss.
 Additionally, it illustrates how the powerful framework of neural collapse and its associated mathematical models can be employed to gain a more nuanced understanding of the "why" of DNNs.
 We expect that these results will inspire future research into the interplay between neural collapse, convergence speed, and model generalizability.